 - Insulate pipes in unheated areas, such as attics, crawl spaces, and basements.

-- If you leave home for several days, put your furnace on a low setting instead of turning it off.
+- If you leave home for several days, keep your heat on a low setting instead of turning it off.
 This may not prevent freezing pipes, but it can help.

 - Start building your emergency water supply in case your water service is interrupted by frozen or burst pipes.
 Learn how to store emergency water.